GummiExo/t_flex/README.md

   sudo update-rc.d isc-dhcp-server enable sudo reboot
   ```
-  In this point, the Wifi Network already has been created.
-You sould see it in your smart device
+  In this point, the Wifi Network has already been created.
+You should see it on your smart device

  ## Configuration of Web Application